 Sustainable Investing Risk - A Fund's Sustainable Leaders strategies could cause it to perform differently compared to funds that do not have such strategy.
 ESG considerations may be linked to long-term rather than short-term returns.
 The criteria related to the Fund's Sustainable Leaders strategy, including the exclusion of securities of companies that engage in certain business activities, may result in the Fund forgoing opportunities to buy certain securities when it might otherwise be advantageous to do so, or selling securities for ESG reasons when it might be otherwise disadvantageous for it to do so.
 In addition, there is a risk that the companies identified as sustainable leaders by the Adviser do not operate as expected when addressing ESG issues.
 There are significant differences in interpretations of what it means for a company to have positive ESG characteristics.
 While the Adviser believes its definitions are reasonable, the portfolio decisions it makes may differ with other investors' or advisers' views.
-In evaluating an issuer, the Adviser utilizes information and data obtained through voluntary or third-party reporting that may be incomplete, inaccurate or unavailable, which could cause the Adviser to incorrectly assess an issuer's business practices with respect to the environment, social responsibility and corporate governance.
+In evaluating an issuer, the Adviser to incorrectly assess an issuer's business practices with respect to the environment, social responsibility and corporate governance.